 If you're worried your child may have this disorder:

 - Learn as much as you can about it.
-The cause of binge eating disorder is unclear.
+The causes of binge eating disorder are unclear.
 It's likely there's more than one cause.
 Genes, body image, diet history, and emotional health are factors that seem to play a role.